 Who doesn’t love a piñata?
-Paper Plate Piñatas are loads of fun for kids of all ages and even adults too!
-They are easy to make too, and we will show you how!
+I am so excited to Celebrate Cinco de Mayo and Make a Paper Plate Piñata with my kids!
+Paper Plate Piñatas are loads of fun for kids of all ages and even adults, too!
+They are easy to make, and we will show you how!

 1. Using your tissue paper, make some fringe.
 The best to do it is fold it over a few times and then cut up and down.

-2. Then you’ll need to place both paper plates together and staple one end together.
-It should resemble a tambourine of some sort.
-Like in image 2b.
+2. Then, you’ll need to place both paper plates together and staple one end.
+It should resemble a tambourine, like in image 2b, above.

-3. Once it’s stapled you’ll start by decorating it with tissue paper of various colors.
+3. Once it’s stapled, decorate it with tissue paper of various colors.

-Note: Depending on the quality of the paper plate you won’t want to stuff it too much so it can withhold a few bangs without it completing falling off the string the instant it’s hit.
+Note: Depending on the quality of the paper plate you won’t want to stuff it too much so it can withhold a few bangs without completely falling off the string the instant it’s hit.

 Looking for more Cinco De Mayo fun?
 Check out these fun crafts and activities: